 The button must remain depressed for 30 to 60 seconds until the pilot light remains lit.
 If the vaporizer is equipped with the optional electric ignition, instead of pushing the piezo igniter button, turn on power to the igniter module.

-- Turn the black thermostat burner control knob counterclockwise from the PILOT position to the ON position. - Turn the green temperature dial counter-clockwise and set it to the HI position.
+- Turn the thermostat burner control knob from the PILOT position to the ON position. - Turn the temperature dial clockwise and set it to the VERY HOT position.

-• Check all gas connection for leaks.
+• Check the pilot connection for leaks.

 Control Settings for On-Going Operation